-A quick guide to migraines: symptoms, causes and treatment
+A quick guide to migraine: symptoms, causes and treatment

 24/06/2022

-Around 1 in 5 Australians will suffer migraines at some point in their lives.
+Around 1 in 5 Australians will experience a migraine episode at some point in their lives.

 Headache migraine